Who's who among some possible top Supreme Court contenders

 LEONDRA KRUGER

 Leondra Kruger would be the first person in more than 40 years to move from a state court to the Supreme Court if she were to be chosen and confirmed as Biden’s nominee.
-The last justice Sandra Day O’Connor, a barrier-breaker who was the court’s first female justice.
-O’Connor was an Arizona Court of Appeals judge when nominated by President Ronald Reagan in 1981, fulling his campaign promise to put a woman to Supreme Court.
+The last was Sandra Day O’Connor, a barrier-breaker who was the court’s first female justice.
+During his 1980 presidential campaign, Ronald Reagan had promised to put a woman on the Supreme Court.
+He fulfilled that commitment in his first year in office when he elevated O’Connor from a state appeals court in Arizona.

 Kruger, 45, has been on the California Supreme Court since 2015.
 She was just 38 when chosen for the job by then-Gov. Jerry Brown.
 She’s seen as a moderate on the seven-member court.